-We have read this Riemann & Company a/s approved protocol, number CT RL01, dated June 1997 entitled "A randomised, controlled, assessor-blind, parallel group clinical trial to assess the efficacy, safety and acceptability of a surfactant based lotion and permethrin creme rinse for the treatment of head lice' and have discussed it to our satisfaction with the Sponsor's monitor.
+We have read this Riemann & Company a/s approved protocol, number CT RL02, dated - July 1999 entitled "A randomised, parallel group clinical trial to assess the efficacy, safety and acceptability of a surfactant based lotion.

 We agree to conduct the study according to this protocol and to comply with its obligations, subject to ethical and safety considerations.